New policies announced by ECB President Lagarde surprised markets on the dovish side, delivering more support than expected...

 In Europe (excluding UK and Switzerland), this financial promotion is issued by Legg Mason Investments (Ireland) Limited, registered office Floor 6, Building Three, Number One, Ballsbridge, 126 Pembroke Road, Ballsbridge, Dublin 4.
 D04 EP27, Ireland.
 Registered in Ireland, Company No. 271887.
 Authorised and regulated by the Central Bank of Ireland.

 In the UK, this financial promotion is issued by Legg Mason Investments (Europe) Limited, registered office 201 Bishopsgate, London EC2M 3AB.
 Registered in England and Wales, Company No. 1732037.
 Authorized and regulated by the UK Financial Conduct Authority.

-In Switzerland, this financial promotion is?issued by Legg Mason Investments (Switzerland) GmbH, authorised by the Swiss Financial Market Supervisory Authority FINMA. ?
+In Switzerland, this financial promotion is?issued by Legg Mason Investments (Switzerland) GmbH.

 Investors in Switzerland: The representative in Switzerland is FIRST INDEPENDENT FUND SERVICES LTD., Klausstrasse 33, 8008 Zurich, Switzerland and the paying agent in Switzerland is NPB Neue Privat Bank AG, Limmatquai 1, 8024 Zurich, Switzerland.
 Copies of the Articles of Association, the Prospectus, the Key Investor Information documents and the annual and semi-annual reports of the Company may be obtained free of charge from the representative in Switzerland.